ananiabahru/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4.4-lastlines -> Display the last 10 lines of /etc/passwd
 5.5-firstlines -> Display the first 10 lines of /etc/passwd
-6.6-third line -> Write a script that displays the third line of the file iacta 7.7-file -> Write a shell script that creates a file8.8-cwd state -> Write a script that writes into the file ls_cwd_content
+6.6-third line -> Write a script that displays the third line of the file iacta 7.7-file -> Write a shell script that creates a file8.8-cwd state -> Write a script that writes into the file ls_cwd_contenit 9.9-duplicate_last_line -> Write a script that duplicates the last line of the file iacta